SCORE: Celebrating Women-Owned Business Success: October 21 - NewsBreak

 After More Than Century in West Chester, Iconic Drill Rig Maker Moving to Australia

-Image via Bill Rettew, Daily Local News.
 After spending 122 years in West Chester, iconic drill rig maker Schramm is consolidating its operations and moving to Australia, writes Bill Rettew for the Daily Local News.
+According to property owner and landlord Eli Kahn, the company had already downsized its local operation and now occupies around 100,000 square feet in a 250,000-square-foot structure.
+The date when Schramm will close its doors for good has not yet been determined.

+Chester County is home to four of the top 50 best school districts for athletes in Pennsylvania, according to a recently published report by Niche.
+To determine the 2023 Best School Districts for Athletes in Pennsylvania, Niche analyzed data from the U.S. Department of Education, as well as millions of reviews from students and parents.
+Factors considered include student and parent reviews of athletics, the number of sports offered, the number of students participating in athletics, and more.

 Chester County Boasts Four of 25 Wealthiest Zip Codes in Greater Philadelphia